In order to explain why I care about affordability, I have to explain why I care about the middle class, and it’s personal.

 On the Council, I advocate strongly for the protection and enhancement of the affordable housing stock we have.
 This is why I have vigorously pursued noise abatement with our partners at the Burlington International Airport, in order to protect the remaining residences in the Chamberlin neighborhood.
 The home buyout program is near completion; however, the removal of these homes has meant the removal of a noise buffer for the remaining residents, who have reported increased noise levels, even more so now that the F-35s have arrived at our Air Guard base.
 As a Council, we should be working to protect residents’ well-being, their assets, as well as the City’s property tax base.
 Workforce housing is necessary for our economic prosperity as a city, region, and state, and this type of housing is too expensive to replace, developers say.
 So it is all the more imperative that we protect it from further encroachment.

-I also strongly support the Affordable Housing Trust Fund and an Inclusionary Zoning Requirement in areas adjacent to our main thoroughfares close to public transportation.
+I also strongly support the Affordable Housing Trust Fund, suggested the use of TDRs (Transfer of Development Rights) to increase allowable square footage and building height, and am open to special zoning rules designed to encourage affordable housing in areas adjacent to our main thoroughfares close to public transportation.
 Not only am I a proponent of public transportation, but also use it almost daily to commute to UVM.
 The CCTA has two local routes through our City, with a third route traveling down 116 from Hinesburg.

 Affordability extends to all practical aspects of our lives: housing, transportation, utilities, fuel, goods, and municipal programs.
 Accordingly, the City is working to keep down costs by investing in solar energy and energy-saving light bulbs and HVAC systems.
 By lowering the City’s bills, we are lowering the tax-payers’ bill.
 We also seek to draw to our City a variety of businesses and stores — from local to national chains — that are accessible to different income levels.
 Finally, our public schools are one of our most important assets since they provide a high-quality education to all.
 Similarly, our Community Library and Recreation and Parks Department seek to make enrichment programming both easily available and affordable.
 The School District works closely with the City and vice versa to maintain the excellence of our programs and services while keeping tax rates as low as possible.
 If reelected to the Council, I will continue to voice the need for the City to meet residents’ ability to pay.